 If you get charged with careless driving with bodily injury, it becomes a Class 1 traffic misdemeanor.
 Convictions for these accusations carry:

 - Fines of between $300 and $1,000, and

 - Between 10 days and 1 year in jail.

-In this article, our Colorado criminal defense attorney will discuss:
+In this article, our Denver Colorado criminal defense lawyers will discuss:

 - 1. What is careless driving under CRS 42-4-1402?

-- 2. Common legal defenses to careless driving in Colorado
+- 2. What are common legal defenses to careless driving in Colorado

 - 4. Related offenses to careless driving in Colorado